 Cobham / Sargent Fletcher manufactures various fuselage-mounted hose reels.
 For example, the FR600 hose reel is mounted in the fuselage of the U.S. Air Force KC-10 tanker, making it suitable to refuel U.S. Navy and probe-equipped aircraft from various allied forces.
 The Omega Tanker/Transport conversion of the Boeing 707-300 aircraft features multiple Cobham / Sargent Fletcher FR300 Hose Reel systems installed in what was formerly the aft baggage compartment.
 Recent U.S. Navy flight tests, with the Omega successfully refueling F/A-18 aircraft, have shown fuel transfer rates in excess of 500 GPM.

-Cobham / Sargent Fletcher 48-000 wing pods and FR300 hose drum units are the standard for KC-130H aerial refueling.
+Cobham / Sargent Fletcher 48-000 wing pods and FR300 hose drum units are the standards for KC-130H aerial refueling.

 External Aircraft Fuel Tanks